Top Asked Pharma Packing Questions for the Interview

 • Heating plate sensor

-Ans: Product magazine sensor, product count sensor, carton call, low carton call, pusher call, loading safety, a sensor for rotary, the in-counter sensor for the position, hand-wheel sensor, hand wheel out sensor, empty carton rejection sensor.
+Ans: Product magazine sensor, product count sensor, carton call, low carton call, pusher call, loading safety, a sensor for rotary, the in-counter sensor for the position, hand-wheel sensor, hand wheel out sensor, and empty carton rejection sensor.

-22. Principle of Blister packing machine (BQS)?
+Q23: What is the Principle of Blister packing machine (BQS)?

-Ans: For BQS (in the case of the heating plate and sealing plate) works on the Principle of flat sealing and flat forming.
+Ans: BQS (in the case of the heating plate and sealing plate) works on the Principle of flat sealing and flat forming.

-For blister machine (in the case of the heating plate and sealing Roller) works on flat forming and roller sealing.
+Blister machine (in the case of the heating plate and sealing Roller) works on flat forming and roller sealing.

-23. How Many Servo motors are in the Blister machine?
+Q24: How Many Servo motors are in the Blister machine?

 Ans: Blister Quick Through (BQS) has a total of 5 servo motors: